-- To clarify some essential terms and concepts applied in this research area.
-Thus, megatrends are analysed, the roles of universities are described, and the current state of research on the theory of promoting sustainability and encouraging responsible thinking and behaviour at universities worldwide is reviewed. - To examine some Swiss universities' practices in presenting the implemented projects and concepts in the field of sustainability.
+To clarify some essential terms and concepts applied in this research area.
+Thus, megatrends are analysed, the roles of universities are described, and the current state of research on the theory of promoting sustainability and encouraging responsible thinking and behaviour at universities worldwide is reviewed.
+To examine the practices of some Swiss universities in presenting the implemented projects and concepts in the field of sustainability.